 Review of elementary statistics.
 Probability theory and its applications.
 Multivariate analysis.
 Nonparametric statistical inference.
 Measurement theory.
 Selected statistical models for hypothesis testing and theory construction.

-Prerequisites: grad st; score of 85 on dept diagnostic examination.
+Prerequisites: graduate standing and a score of 85 on department diagnostic examination.

 Current Offerings: https://catalog.uwm.edu/course-search/